Last Updated on February 26, 2023 by Shari Mason

 7. USDA Choice Sirloin

-At Texas Roadhouse, you can enjoy a delicious sirloin steak with a baked potato.
+You can enjoy a delicious sirloin steak with a baked potato at Texas Roadhouse.
 This cut of meat is well-liked among customers and comes in four sizes (six, eight, eleven, and sixteen ounces) cooked to your liking.

 While it is not a filet mignon, this sirloin steak is a cheap way to enjoy a real steak experience and a perfect alternative to the pricey ribeye.